sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 For offline applications, the changes are stored locally until they are synced using an Upload action.

-First you will create a `CloseModalPage_Cancel.action` that closes the current page and cancels or interrupts any execution in process.
+First, you will create a `CloseModalPage_Cancel.action` that closes the current page and cancels or interrupts any execution in process.
 This will be used with the cancel button on the **Edit Customer page**.

 >You can close pages with the option to terminate ongoing events or wait until they are complete.